SvenJuergens/scroll/README.md

 ## Installation

 Just install the extension, like any other TYPO3 CMS extension.
-TYPO3 10 and 11 are supported.
+TYPO3 12.4 LTS and 13.4 LTS are supported.

 Link to TER: https://extensions.typo3.org/extension/scroll